unisonweb/unison/unison-src/new-runtime-transcripts/doc.output.md

 .> docs ImportantConstant

   An important constant, equal to `42`

+.> docs DayOfWeek

+  The 7 days of the week.

 ```
 The `docs ImportantConstant` command will look for `ImportantConstant.doc` in the file or codebase.
 You can do this instead of explicitly linking docs to definitions.